 Facilitated workshop programmes that turn factory floors, classrooms and community halls into temporary labs for the circular fat economy, co-designing future products, services and policy briefs with operators, students and the public.

-For: CSR and innovation leads, education partners, local authorities, regulators.
-Outputs: scenario decks, futures-thinking artefacts, co-designed prototypes, policy-ready scripts and presentations.
+For: Service innovation labs, education partners, local authorities, regulators.
+Outputs: scenario decks, co-designed prototypes, hack-a-thons, interactive research, system testing scenarios.

-Research-led narrative strategy that turns technical evidence (fraud, imports, regulation, byproducts) into public-facing stories and policy-grade arguments.
-We work alongside your technical teams, then write the story your audience will actually read.
+Research-led narrative strategy that turns technical evidence (fraud, imports, regulation, byproducts, climate education) into public facing innovations and experiences.
+We work alongside your technical teams, to create and build new services, ideas and concepts.

 For: trade bodies, sustainability councils, biofuel producers, foundations.
-Outputs: evidence briefs, public reports, exhibition essays, board-ready strategy decks.
+Outputs: evidence briefs, public reports, experience campaigns, exhibition experiences.

 Half a million tonnes of fats, oils and greases leave UK kitchens every year.
 A growing share is fuelling the country's road transport.
 The rest is fraud, fatbergs and lost value.

-Fatconomy is the studio's long-running campaign on the waste-fat economy, building films, tools, workshops and policy briefs with industry partners including Argent Energy, EcoClarity, the Design Museum and Cooper Union.
+Fatconomy is the studio's long-running campaign on the waste fat economy, building films, tools, workshops and policy design interventions with industry partners including Argent Energy, EcoClarity, and Birmingham University.
+Previously exhibited at the Design Museum and supported by the fellowship award programme by the Royal Commission for the Great Exhibition of 1851.